freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 Like all networked VMs, ``sd-proxy`` uses the ``sys-firewall`` service to connect to the network, which is provided via ``sys-net``.
-All three VMs must be running for the SecureDrop App to successfully connect to the server.
+All three VMs must be running for the SecureDrop Application to successfully connect to the server.

 .. important::